 Across the country, hundreds of immigrant women are exploited in nail salons.
 After reading an exposè titled “Unvarnished,” filmmaker Joey Ally set out to tell this little-known story in a short film called Joy Joy Nails, which chronicles a day in the life of two such nail salon workers.
 The film premieres April 21 at the 2017 Tribeca Film Festival.

-Alley chatted with Ms. about the film’s sad timeliness, its message and its compelling characters.
+Ally chatted with Ms. about the film’s sad timeliness, its message and its compelling characters.

 To kick things off, can you tell me in your own words what this project is and what it’s about?

 Yeah, sure.
 Joy Joy Nails is a short film that I made for the American Film Institute Directing Workshop for Women and it’s about a day inside a Korean nail salon on the East Coast.
 It’s set generally in the tri-state area on a day when there’s a deep misunderstanding between Korean front-of-house manager Sarah and Chinese manicurist Mia.